drewstopherlee/chowdown/_recipes/pumpkin-pie.md

 - 1 (12 oz.) can evaporated milk

 directions:
-- Preheat the oven to 425°F.
+- Preheat oven to 425°F.
 - Combine sugar, salt, cinnamon, ginger and cloves in small bowl.
 - Beat eggs lightly in large bowl.
 - Stir in pumpkin and sugar-spice mixture.